 Removing layers of paint from railings

 The fine detail of metal items is often obscured by accumulated paint layers, so these may need to be removed.
 Use brush applied chemical strippers or peel-away poultice systems, following the manufacturer's instructions.
 Hot air guns will not work with metal as the heat quickly dissipates.

 When removing paint from railings, shot blasting or flash flame cleaning methods may be suitable if undertaken by a professional experienced in conservation work

 How to repair railings

-Regular maintenance and repainting is the best protection against rust and deterioration.
+Regular maintenance and repainting of railings and other metalwork is the best protection against rust and deterioration.
 Other potential problems include the fracturing of cast iron because of impact or casting flaws, and the distortion of wrought iron.

 Bear in mind that repairing railings is a skilled job requiring considerable craftsmanship.
 Contact a blacksmith who will carry out new work on a like-for-like basis.

 Use undamaged pieces of cast iron to provide patterns for new castings.
 Contact foundries as some still hold traditional patterns in stock.

 You can also search architectural salvage yards for replacement items.

 Always try to retain as much of the original as possible and have repairs made in like-for-like materials